-Bhaskar Sarkar’s primary research interests include post-colonial media theory, political economy of global media, and history and memory.
-Broadly speaking, his work addresses questions of modernity and nationhood, paying close attention to the institutions, circuits, and practices constituting global media assemblages.
+Bhaskar Sarkar’s primary research interests include risk and speculative media; post-colonial media theory; political economy of global media; and history and memory.
+Broadly speaking, his work addresses questions of modernity and community, imagination and participation, paying close attention to the institutions, circuits, and practices constituting global media assemblages.

 Duke University Press